laurabejder/knitting_project/README.md

 - The data on cancer rates comes from the [CDC's cancer statistics](https://gis.cdc.gov/Cancer/USCS/#/AtAGlance/).

 ### Data analysis process
-After having collected information on all the recipes in the medical knitting category, I
+After having collected information on all the recipes in the medical knitting category, I manually categorized all of the recipes.
+In some categories there were a lot of recipes while other categories only has one or a few recipes.
+7 of the recipes did not have a medical purpose, so they were categorized as `na`.

 |Category|n of recipes|
 |------|-------|